Values & Vision

 Cron aims to achieve self-sustainability by a balance of both agents running tasks and task creators utilizing Cron with an increasing number of dApps and contracts.
-By design, cron allows task creators the freedom to utilize cron with a minimal additional cost.
+By design, cron allows task creators the freedom to utilize cron with minimal additional cost.
 This however, also provides a problem for the agents, as there must be enough tasks to warrant running the cron agent scripts.
-This problem is addressed by establishing phases of growth so the agent / task ratio remains in a semi lucrative baseline.
+This problem is addressed by establishing phases of growth so the agent / task ratio maintains a semi-lucrative baseline.
 Such tiers of growth - and the timing of opening up new slots for future agents - will be managed by the Cron DAO.
 A brief overview of the main three phases is explained below:

 Phase 1: In the very first phase, Croncat will incentivize new task creators, by allowing them to set up tasks with free fees or cron-matched budgets.
 The task threshold goal will be to achieve a minimum of 100 tasks per agent per day.
 This allows the cron service to maintain a steady availability of new agent seats as well as non-competing task execution.
 Task creators will receive a specific permission level within the cron DAO, to align the task execution costs with the needs of the community.

-Phase 3: The third phase will incentivize community growth via the Cron dao.
+Phase 3: The third phase will incentivize community growth via the Cron DAO.
 Cron believes in a diversified decentralized runtime, which will be maintained using only DAO based actions.
 The DAO governs the settings of Cron, maintains the development and most importantly provides community incentives for growth.
 Growth can happen by community members owning task onboarding, agent onboarding, developer tutorials & examples, publishing social marketing materials and more.
 The DAO will not issue a token, but rather grant participants higher levels of access in the governance process.
 This mitigates the issues with collateral creating friction early on, and gives believers in the project the power to make it more sustainable.

 2. Staking Profits